Compassionate Release Lawyers Daytona Beach, FL

 When you seek compassionate release of a loved one who is near the end of their term of imprisonment, you are asking a judge to reconsider and reduce their sentence.
 And while there might be extenuating circumstances that you and your loved one feel warrant an early release, the U.S. Bureau of Prisons (BOP) will be focused on its goal of ensuring people serve their time for a criminal conviction.
 These two conflicting goals can make the process of obtaining compassionate relief challenging and frustrating.
 That is why it is important to have a lawyer help you from the start.

 When you seek a reduction in your loved one's sentence, you must convince various individuals that such relief is justified.
 This requires writing a compelling proposal that would help the Warden, General Counsel, and BOP see that your loved one's situation is such that they should be granted compassionate release.
-At Hager & Schwartz, P.A., our Daytona Beach compassionate release attorneys have over 40 years of combined experience.
+At Hager & Schwartz, P.A., our Daytona Beach compassionate release attorneys have nearly 50 years of combined experience.
 We understand the laws, rules, and policies concerning this post-conviction relief option, and we are here to guide you every step of the way.

 To discuss your loved one's situation with our Daytona Beach compassionate release lawyers and learn more about the process for seeking a reduction in sentence, call us at (386) 693-1637.
 Your initial consultation is free.